What Type of Hammock is Best for Car Camping?

 Why This Matters for Your Setup

 • Tree Huggers: If you're hanging between trees, wide tree-saver straps are your friend.
 They're usually 1-2 inches wide and prevent the straps from digging into the bark.
-My first trip, I used thin webbing, and I swear I heard the trees weeping.
+Thin webbing is hard on trees and on the hammock.
 A little kindness goes a long way.

 Making the Right Choice